THE TRUTH ABOUT BREAD – GOOD OR BAD?

 What is the problem then?
 And why do so many people bloat nowadays?

 WHY YOU BLOAT

 In reality most of us can digest bread really well.
 In fact, a recent study found that 86% of people who believed they were gluten allergic, could tolerate gluten and bread.
-The problem isn’t bread and if you’re someone who bloats after eating bread it’s usually because of:
+In Ayurveda we consider bread to be an important part of our diet.
+If you’re someone who bloats after eating bread it’s usually because of:

 - Low quality bread

 - White refined flour used in the bread making

 - Emulsifiers (often used in bread to improve the size of bubbles in the bread dough)

 Most bread today is made of “high speeding” mixes and emulsifiers, which means that the there’s less protein in the wheat.
 If you are someone who buys bread from the supermarket or bread from a local bakery, you can be sure that the bread is of low quality wheat with preservatives to keep the bread moist.
 Many bakeries sell whole-wheat bread but often the bread contain 80% white wheat and 20% whole-wheat.

 Unless you get your bread from a good organic bakery that makes rustic rye bread and good quality sour dough bread, you can’t trust that your bakery or the supermarket sell healthy bread.
 If you live in Scandinavia, you are lucky.
 Most supermarkets sell delicious whole-some rye-bread.